Skip to Main Content

 Citation Formats

-This guide provides examples of notes and bibliographic entries* based on the 17th edition of the Chicago Manual of Style, preferred by scholars in history, literature, and the arts.
+This guide provides examples of notes and bibliographic entries* based on the 18th edition of the Chicago Manual of Style (CMOS), preferred by scholars in history, literature, and the arts.
+For additional guidance, take a look at the CMOS 18 official handbook (online).

 • Below, example notes (full and shortened) are preceded by numbers and are followed by their corresponding bibliographic entries.